 Bloom Time: Early summer

-Lilium 'Matrix' is a fantastic, dwarf lily with fiery red flowers with deep orange throat.
-The flowers are large and extremely numerous on one stem which is usually about 30 cm tall.
-It is an upright, bulbous perennial with compact, erect stems bearing narrowly ovate, spirally-arranged, glossy, dark green leaves.
+Lilium 'Matrix' is a beautiful dwarf lily with fiery red flowers with a deep orange throat.
+The flowers are large and numerous and appear on one stem, usually about 30 cm tall.
+It is an upright bulbous perennial with compact, erect stems bearing narrowly ovate, glossy dark green, spirally-arranged leaves.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 Though lilies look like they'd be fussy plants, they are actually very easy to grow.
 They're not particular about soil type or pH, and they grow well in full sun, part sun, dappled shade, and even light shade.